 If you are not using the online process to submit your documents, please make sure to submit the following required supporting documents with your application to avoid processing delays:

-- An Application for Registration and Bonded Certificate of Title form, completed and signed.
+- A printed Application for Registration and Bonded Certificate of Title form, completed and signed.

 - A copy of any proof of ownership documents received at the time the vehicle was acquired (bill of sale, canceled check, certificate of title, junking certificate, etc.)